senx/warp10-jupyter/README.md

 # warp10-jupyter #

-Jupyter extension that consists in the cell magic `%%warpscript` that execute WarpScript code.
+Jupyter extension that consists in the cell magic `%%warpscript` that execute WarpScript code from python.

 ### Requirements ###